 Psychiatric service dog tasks vary to mitigate specific disability needs.
 Here are a few examples:

-Deep Pressure Therapy prevent or recover from panic attacks.
+Prevent or recover from panic attacks.

-Tactile Stimulation licking or pawing can ground handler in extreme distress.
+Licking or pawing can ground handler in extreme distress.

-Blocking creates more space for their handler.
+Creates more space for their handler.

 Interruption of Self Harming

-Guide Work and Mobility helps with disassociating, during panic attacks, and when disoriented.
+Helps with disassociating, during panic attacks, and when disoriented.